ahmadfajar/vue3-mdb-docs/docs/components/icons/fontawesome-icon.md

 ---
-description: FontawesomeIcon is small and lightweight component which can be used inside almost any component or html element and the icon is loaded from Font Awesome dynamically.
+description: FontawesomeIcon is small and lightweight component which can be used inside almost any component or HTML element.
+FontawesomeIcon loads Font Awesome free icons dynamically.
 ---

 # Font Awesome Icon

 ::: lead
 **BsFontawesomeIcon** is small and a lightweight component.
-It can be used inside almost any component or html element. **BsFontawesomeIcon** loads *Font Awesome* free icons dynamically.
+It can be used inside almost any component or HTML element. **BsFontawesomeIcon** loads *Font Awesome* free icons dynamically.
 :::

-<SmallNote color="teal">Updated in v2.2.0</SmallNote>
+<SmallNote color="teal">Updated in v2.2.1</SmallNote>

 ## Overview